ch1ru/elemental-bitcoin/docs/transactions.md

 ## Transactions

 transactions are the meat and bones of bitcoin and will take up a fair bit in this tutorial.
-But first, let's look at what value transfers in money look like historically and how bitcoin can reproduce similar properties of the millennia old technology of money.
+But first, let's look at what value transfers in money look like historically and how bitcoin can reproduce similar properties of this millennia old technology.

 ## A bit of history